Learn how to make gorgeous marbled autumn leaf crafts and ornaments with polymer clay with these easy fall clay ideas.

-Like these gorgeous marbled autumn leaves, Fall leaf crafts are fun for both kids and adults to make.
-If your kids like to bake cookies, they will love making marbled polyform clay autumn leaves.
+Creating gorgeous marbled autumn leaves and other fall leaf crafts is a great project idea for both kids and adults.
+If your kids enjoy baking cookies, they will love making marbled polymer clay autumn leaves!
 Try this fall leaf craft idea with your children at home or in the classroom this autumn.
-You may also enjoy this list of Fall Crafts and Activities for Kids.
+First published on November 3, 2017, this DIY clay fall leaf tutorial has been updated to enhance its content.
+Scroll down for the craft materials and step-by-step instructions to make fall leaves out of clay.

 Related: Fall Books for Kids: Autumn Stories Children LOVE!

-Fall leaf Craft Idea: Marbled Clay Fall Leaves
+Fall Leaf Craft Idea: Marbled Clay Fall Leaves

-Fall Leaf Craft Project Materials
+Fall Leaf Craft Project Materials:

 - Polymer clay